-During the event, Robert F. Smith of Vista Equity Partners spoke with Kristin Nimsger, CEO of Social Solutions.
-Part of the discussion is found below in my Facebook Live video (3 minutes).
+During a Social Solutions Impact Summit in Austin a few years ago, Robert F. Smith of Vista Equity Partners spoke with Kristin Nimsger, CEO of Social Solutions.
+Part of the discussion is found in my Facebook Live video.
 Robert discusses the need for effective use of data, the increasing digitization of business globally, and how everyone is struggling to keep up!
-This is certainly true for those who find themselves in low income and underserved communities.
+This is certainly true for those who find themselves in low income and under served communities.

 “In making this film I really began to understand the depths of the issue and the fact that there are over a million classrooms in this country that don’t have adequate broadband, a huge number of kids who don’t have access to computers, and the reality that 77 percent of jobs are going to require technology education and background by the year 2020.”

 “As inclusive as the Web can seem, it’s not yet an equal playing field.
 More than half the world is still without it; emerging economies and marginalized communities are often the last to gain access.
 Far fewer women are using the Internet than men.
 And without diversity among its creators, the Web itself will reflect unconscious biases, while personalizing algorithms can reinforce our own.”